 Gochujang Snack Mix puts an elevated, spicy twist on the classic with nutrient-dense ingredients like whole grain cereal and nuts.
 It makes a great healthy travel snack!

-I’m not opposed to airport food and the Denver airport actually has some really solid options (let’s be honest, it’s the only reason I started getting there early 😂).
-But I do like having choices and not spending my entire food budget before the trip even starts, so I always pack a few things of my own, even if just to complement whatever I grab once there.
+I’m not opposed to airport food and my local airport actually has some really solid options (let’s be honest, it’s the only reason I get there early).
+But I do like having options, and not spending my entire food budget before the trip even starts.
+For these reasons I always pack a few things, even if just to pair with purchased items later.

-You never know when a flight will be delayed or cancelled so having something to tide you over to your next meal could be more clutch than you think.
-And besides being overpriced, a lot of the snacks available once you get on the airplane, are lacking in in the nutrition department (I’m looking at you, weird plane snack boxes).
+You never know when a flight will be delayed or cancelled and when it comes to road trips, there could be large stretches without great food options.
+Having something to tide you over to your next meal could be more clutch than you think.
+And besides being overpriced, a lot of the snacks available later are less than interesting.

 Tips for Packing Healthy Travel Snacks